Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

+* M204 sets travel and printing acceleration limits for the current job only.
-Use M201 to set per-axis accelerations and extruder accelerations.
+* Use M201 to set per-axis accelerations and extruder accelerations.
 RepRapFirmware applies the M204 accelerations to the move as a whole, and also applies the limits set by M201 to each axis and extruder.
+* RepRapFirmware applies M204 accelerations to the X and Y axes of the current tool.
+This includes active tools that map X/Y to additional axis (eg U/V).
+If additional axes are directly commanded (eg G1 commands to U/V axes) when the tool that maps these to X/Y is not selected, or the selected tool does not map X/Y to the other axes, then M204 limits will not be applied.

-Values are in mm/s².
+* Values are in mm/s².

-This command is supported by firmware version 1.18 and later.
+* This command is supported by firmware version 1.18 and later.

 ## M205: Set max instantaneous speed change in mm/sec